 A first-timers’ guide to caravanning: what you need to know

-Summer in Australia is approaching and it will soon be time to take the kids on an adventure!
-Caravans and holiday parks are a wonderful way to see more of the country, let the kids be kids and enjoy a trip away without breaking the budget.
-Perhaps it’s your first time to a holiday park or you’ve just bought your very first caravan, here’s AAMI’s must-read guide on what to expect for life on the open road.
+Summer in Australia is the perfect time to take the kids on an adventure!
+Caravans and holiday parks are a wonderful way to see more of the country, let kids be kids and enjoy a trip away without breaking the budget.
+Whether it’s your first time to a holiday park or you’ve just bought your very first caravan, here’s AAMI’s must-read guide on what to expect for life on the open road.

 Make a list, check it twice!